azzz/tracky/README.md

 ## GET `/issues` to get list of issues

+### Receives

+GET arguments:
+- `offset:integer` Optional.
+A number how it should offset the result.
+By default, 0.
+I.e. shows from the beginning.
+- `limit:integer` Optional.
+A number to limit the response.
+By default, 10.
+Maximum, 100.

 ### Authorization

 Any roles are allowed to get list of issues.
 Clients receive only issues created by them, but managers receive all existing issues.